GoodMark Foods: Company history

 Slim Jim snacks originated in Philadelphia.
 Its manufacturer Cherry-Levis Food Company was sold to General Mills in 1967 for about $20 million and renamed Slim Jim, Inc. In 1970, General Mills purchased Jesse Jones Sausage Co. in Garner, North Carolina, and formed GoodMark Foods, Inc. to make Slim Jims there.

-Ron Doggett, a General Mills finance executive involved in the purchase of Cherry-Levis, had moved to North Carolina to participate in managing the operations.
+Ron Doggett, a General Mills finance executive involved in the purchase of Cherry-Levis, moved to North Carolina to participate in managing the operations.
 "In June 1982, he directed a unique leveraged buyout with three other executives of GoodMark from General Mills, who had put the subsidiary up for sale."
-They took the company public in 1985.
+They made the company public in 1985.
 The company's stock was traded on NASDAQ as GDMK.

 It was acquired by ConAgra, Inc. in 1998 for $225 million.
 GoodMark's annual sales were about $170 million at that time.
-Doggett retired as chairman, president and CEO in 1999, a year later.
+A year later, in 1999, Doggett retired as chairman, president and CEO.